dashingsoft/pyarmor/docs/usage.rst

 1. :ref:`Using super mode` to obufscate scripts if possible, otherwise enable :ref:`Advanced Mode` if the platform is supported
 2. Try to :ref:`binding obfuscated scripts to Python interpreter`.
-Generally it's not required if :ref:`Super Mode` is enabled.
+Generally it's not required for :ref:`Super Mode`.
-3. :ref:`Customizing cross protection code` to make sure the runtime files aren't touched
+3. :ref:`Customizing cross protection code` to make sure the runtime files aren't changed maliciously
 4. Use the corresponding :ref:`Restrict Mode`
 5. Use the high security code obfuscation `--obf-code=2`
 6. :ref:`Using plugin to improve security` by injecting your private checkpoints